emqx/emqx-docs/en_US/messaging/publish-and-subscribe.md

    <img src="./assets/Receive-test-again-message.png" alt="Receive-test-again-message" style="zoom:35%;" />

-Now you have tried the basic publishing and subscribing operations using the MQTT X Client.
-For detailed and advanced operations, see [MQTT X - Publish and Subscription](https://mqttx.app/docs/get-started#publish-and-subscription).
+Now you have tried the basic publishing and subscribing operations using the MQTTX Client.
+For detailed and advanced operations, see [MQTTX - Publish and Subscription](https://mqttx.app/docs/get-started#publish-and-subscription).

-### MQTT X CLI
+### MQTTX CLI

-[MQTT X CLI](https://mqttx.app/cli) is an open-source MQTT 5.0 command line tool provided by EMQ.
-It is an [MQTT X](https://mqttx.app) tool running on the command line tool so users can test and debug MQTT services and applications with no need for a graphic interface.
+[MQTTX CLI](https://mqttx.app/cli) is an open-source MQTT 5.0 command line tool provided by EMQ.
+It is an [MQTTX](https://mqttx.app) tool running on the command line tool so users can test and debug MQTT services and applications with no need for a graphic interface.

-Follow the instructions below to connect, publish/subscribe, and view messages using MQTT X CLI:
+Follow the instructions below to connect, publish/subscribe, and view messages using MQTTX CLI:

 1. Download and install MQTT CLI.
-The demonstration takes macOS as an example, for the other operating systems, see [MQTT X CLI - Installation](https://mqttx.app/docs/cli/downloading-and-installation).
+The demonstration takes macOS as an example, for the other operating systems, see [MQTTX CLI - Installation](https://mqttx.app/docs/cli/downloading-and-installation).

    ```bash
    # Homebrew